Cracked Pot Meditations – Spiritual Greatness

 diets for everyone because people eat things that our bodies want to reject,

-and breathing exercises for stress, anxiety and depression.
+and breathing exercises for stress, anxiety, and depression.

-They seem to be not receptive to my wisdom,
+They seem not to be receptive to my wisdom,

 my many years of practice,